DDKFM/StpApp/README.md

 # StpApp Calendar Fetcher
-The Kotlin-native implementation uses the stpapp.ba-leipzig.de URL and the "Campus Dual" to generate iCalendar-Files for lectures and meals.
+The Kotlin-native implementation use the data from stpapp.ba-leipzig.de and the "Campus Dual" to generate iCalendar-files for lectures and meals.

 ## required parameters
 ### StpApp